jonasdieker/HammerTime/README.md

-# HammerTime

-TUM.ai X Anthropic
+# Here are your Instructions